DeepikaMohan-19/SearchEngine/README.md

     dotnet run
     ```

-    The .NET application will start, and you can access it in your browser.
+    The .NET application will start, and you can access it in your browser usually https://localhost:7227.

 **Important Notes:**